 We're committed to providing clear and informative food labelling and recognise how it can play an important role in helping people manage a balanced diet.
 We have voluntarily provided % Reference Intake (RI) information based on the amount of each nutrient and energy value in a portion of food on the front of our product packaging for many years.

 Recognising the consensus building for a single consistent labelling system, we were among the first to sign up to the Department of Health’s voluntary front of pack nutrition labelling scheme, which includes both % reference intakes and traffic light colours.

 Tropicana's Little Glass campaign highlighted the Government's recommended 150ml serving helping more of the nation reach their five-a-day.
 We know that having whole fruit or vegetables is the ideal way to get the nutrition we need – but in this day and age, it’s not always convenient to do and so a glass of juice can be a great kick start towards that recommendation.

-A 150ml glass of 100% orange juice delivers 60% of the daily Vitamin C recommended intake as well as other important micronutrients such as folate and potassium.
+A 150ml glass of our 100% orange juice delivers 45% of the daily vitamin C recommended intake and other important micronutrients, such as potassium.